buddhiniw/Coursera_Capstone/Readme.md

 ## Clustering Neighbhorhoods in Toronto, CAN

+Scenario:
+I live in Toronto, CAN (hypothetically) in the neighborhood of Humber Summit.
+I get a job offer from a company based in Toronto city making it nessasary for me to find a neighborhood near my new work place.
+I love my old neighborhood and all the ammenties it offered.
+So now I amd on the hunt for a neighborhood near my new workplace that is similar to my old neighborhood.
+How should I go about doing that?

+Solution:
+Make a list of things I like about my old neighborhood.
+Prioratize.
+Lets say I love all the restaurants (: ) ).
+Now I have to find a neighborhood that allow easy access to similar restaurants.

-The goal of this analysis is to identify and cluster similar neighborhoods in Toronto CAN based on their proximity to desirable venues.
+So the goal of this analysis is to identify and cluster similar neighborhoods in Toronto CAN based on their proximity to desirable venues such as restuarants.

+The datasets:

 * Toronto neighborhood data - From wikipedia
 * Venue locations and names - Foursquare API